runely/calendar-homey/README.md

 ## Changelog

 - 0.1.2
-    - Remove button in Settings follows language
+    - 'Remove button' in Settings now follows language
+    - Bugfix: Apple calendar failed to load because Apple calendar is case sensative on its url... -> [Issue #61](https://github.com/runely/calendar-homey/issues/61)
+        - To fix this in your app, replace the url in Settings page and save
 - 0.1.1
     - Bugfix: [Typo in the Norwegian locale](https://github.com/runely/calendar-homey/issues/42)
     - Added more choices (timespan) for triggers and conditions